Gas System Modernization Program

 Nationwide, our infrastructure is growing older.
 As one of the oldest states in the nation, New Jersey’s infrastructure is bound to be among the oldest, too.
 PSE&G’s natural gas network has more than 3,000 miles of cast-iron and unprotected steel main – more than any other utility in the nation – and much of it is more than a century old.

 As part of GSMP, PSE&G began replacing these aging lines with new, more durable plastic in 2015.
 At the end of the three-year first phase of the program, the company replaced 450 miles of pipes throughout New Jersey.
-As of September 2021, 725 additional miles have been replaced.
+As of September 2022, more than 1,000 additional miles have been replaced.

 When Tropical Depression Ida caused widespread flooding, in September 2021, thousands of customers maintained their gas or were restored more quickly due to GSMP, which included upgrades to high-pressure mains that reduced the likelihood of water infiltration into the system.